Combating Climate Change

 - Holding an ongoing series of hearings to determine how best to meet our “100 by 50” commitment: Both the Environment & Climate Change and Energy Subcommittees are holding hearings on decarbonizing the U.S. economy that have helped in the development of its comprehensive “100 by 50” climate draft legislation.
 To date, eight hearings have been held, each one focused on policy solutions for achieving net zero carbon pollution in the following: environmental and economic effects of climate change, filling the leadership void caused by federal inaction, state and local leaders’ response to the climate crisis, and a series of five hearings examining how to decarbonize various sectors of our economy.

 - Investing in energy efficiency, which helps address climate change by reducing the amount of greenhouse gas pollution emitted into the air: Favorably reported out of the Full Committee ten energy bills to the full House of Representatives that will make our country’s energy infrastructure more efficient, help develop energy workforce and enhance the security of our nation’s energy infrastructure.

 - Demanding answers from Department of Energy on missed energy efficiency standards deadlines: Energy Efficiency Standards not only save consumers money on their energy bills, they are also a critical tool in reducing greenhouse gas emissions.
-On March 7, the Energy Subcommittee held a hearing with Department of Energy officials demanding to know why they are failing to finalize or update 16 different efficiency standards as required by law.
+On March 7, 2019, the Energy Subcommittee held a hearing with Department of Energy officials demanding to know why they are failing to finalize or update 16 different efficiency standards as required by law.
+In the midst of a pandemic, the Trump Administration announced their final rule establishing unlawfully weak fuel economy standards and rolling back clean car standards.

 - Holding EPA accountable for their rollback of climate change policies: In February the Committee renewed their demand for information related to EPA’s plans to roll back the Clean Power Plan, fuel economy standards and the methane rule – three Obama-era rules critical to limiting carbon emissions and combating climate change.